-Traveling owl: Man drives hours with bird in truck’s grill.
+Traveling owl: Man drives hours with bird in truck’s grille

 NAPLES, Fla.
-(AP) — A man moving from Alabama to southwest Florida traveled hundreds of miles with an owl stuck in his truck’s grill.
+(AP) — A man moving from Alabama to southwest Florida traveled hundreds of miles with an owl stuck in his truck’s grille.
 The owl survived.

 Torie Gray said he saw a vehicle ahead of him swerve on Interstate 75 to avoid the great horned owl.
 But somehow he hit it and it became lodged in the truck.